-Located slightly off the main safari route, Tarangire National Park is a lovely quiet park in Northern Tanzania that is most famous for its elephant migration, birding and quiet authentic safari atmosphere.
-The majority of travellers to the region either miss out Tarangire altogether or venture into the park for a matter of hours leaving parts of Tarangire virtually untouched.
+Located slightly off the main safari route, Tarangire National Park is a lovely, quiet park in Northern Tanzania.
+It is most famous for its elephant migration, birding and authentic safari atmosphere.
+The majority of travellers to the region either miss out Tarangire altogether or venture into the park for a matter of hours - leaving swathes of Tarangire virtually untouched!

 During the dry months the concentration of animals around the Tarangire river is almost as diverse and reliable as in the Ngorongoro Crater.
 However, the ecosystem here is balanced by a localised migration pattern that is followed by the majority of game that resides in and around the park.
-As a result, Tarangire is a park which is superb in season but questionable out of its good months.
-Elephants are the main attraction with up to 3,000 in the park during the peak season months.
+As a result, Tarangire is superb in season but questionable the rest of the year.
+Elephants are the main attraction, with up to 3,000 in the park during the peak months.
 Peak season also sees good numbers of wildebeest and zebra as well as giraffe, buffalo, Thompson's gazelle, greater and lesser kudu, eland, leopard and cheetah.
-The real prizes in the park are dwarf mongoose, oryx and generuk but viewings are very rare.
+The real prizes in the park are dwarf mongoose, oryx and generuk - but viewings are very rare.
 Tarangire is one of Tanzania's finest birding destinations.

 The game viewing from July though to October is exceptional but for the remainder of the year the majority of game migrates out of the park, onto the floor of the Rift Valley and to the grazing grounds of the Masai steppe.
 As a result, we would advise visitors not to expect high concentrations of game in the off season months, but would still recommend travelling here to those who want to avoid the crowds.

-While we try and make our website as comprehensive as possible, if you would like some more background information on Tarangire, or Tanzania in general, have a read through the Cadogan Guide to Tanzania and Zanzibar, written by our director Annabel.
-The most recent addition was published in 2005 so some of it might be slightly dated but generally it’s as comprehensive as they come.
-Click here for the relevant section.
+While we try and make our website as comprehensive as possible, if you would like some more background information, have a read through the Cadogan Guide to Tanzania and Zanzibar - Tarangire Chapter